 – Regarded by many as the most complete player in the 2012 NHL Entry Draft, Galchenyuk will be getting a chance to jump right into the fray.
 A great two-way player with a ton of offensive talent, Galchenyuk could easily find himself as a top-six mainstay for the Canadiens this year, most likely being paired with fellow American Max Pacioretty.

 – St. Louis is poised for a deep playoff run, so it might be surprising to see a rookie get much playing time.
 But despite St. Louis’ defensive and goaltending prowess, they do lack a consistent offensive threat (no Blue had more than 54 points last year), and they could fill that void with the talented winger from Russia, Vladimir Tarasenko.
 The 16th pick in the 2010 draft, Tarasenko has been playing in Russia’s top league, the KHL, since he was 16, highlighted by his 2010-11 season when he netted 38 points in 39 games.
 Now 21, Tarasenko is ready to take his game to North America, and should be more than up to the task.

 4. Chris Kreider, C/LW, New York Rangers

-– Rangers fans got a little taste of what the big, fast Kreider could do during last year’s playoffs.
-There’s a good chance Kreider will be playing on New York’s second line, and he should have plenty of opportunity to use his trademark speed and booming shot on offense.
+– Rangers fans got a little taste of what the big, fast Chris Kreider could do during last year’s playoffs.
+There’s a good chance Kreider will be playing on New York’s second line, and should have plenty of opportunity to use his trademark speed and booming shot on offense.
 Given his baptism-by-fire in last year’s playoffs, Kreider is expected to be a Calder Trophy candidate and a strong offensive threat for the Blueshirts this year.

 3. Anders Lindback, G, Tampa Bay Lightning